MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -ExternalUserExpireInDays

-> [!NOTE]
-> This feature is currently in development and will not work on Production tenants.

 Specifies the number of days before an external user will expire and be removed from the site collection if the policy is enabled.
 Value can be from 30 to 730 days.